SAEMF Advanced Research Methodology Evaluation and Design (ARMED) Pilot Training Grant

 - Hold a university appointment (e.g., faculty, fellow, or similar) in or be actively involved (e.g., have an adjunct appointment) with a department or division of emergency medicine or pediatric emergency medicine at the start of the ARMED Pilot Grant award period.
 Emergency medicine residents in their final year of residency may apply for the ARMED Pilot Grant, subject to the same stipulation of holding a university appointment at the start of the ARMED Pilot Grant award period.
 The applicant may work as a clinician at an institution other than the host institution or the institution at which the project will be conducted.

-- Not have previously received a SAEMF ARMED Pilot Grant, SAEMF Research Training Grant, an Emergency Medicine Foundation (EMF) Research Fellowship Grant, a federally funded individual career development award (K-series or VA CDA), and institutional training grant (K12, KL2, or similar), or a comparable research training grant from another entity, prior to the start of the ARMED Pilot Grant period.
+- Not have previously received a SAEMF ARMED Pilot Grant, SAEMF Research Training Grant, an Emergency Medicine Foundation (EMF) grant with similar purpose as the SAEMF Research Training Grant, a federally funded individual career development award (K-series or VA CDA), and institutional training grant (K12, KL2, or similar), or a comparable research training grant from another entity, prior to the start of the ARMED Pilot Grant period.

 - Demonstrate a sustained interest in and commitment to emergency medicine-focused research and a research career.
 This demonstrated commitment may include the number of years involved in research or emergency medicine-focused research; number and quality of research or emergency medicine-focused research publications and presentations; research presentations at scientific meetings; and local, regional, national and international activities focused on research or emergency medicine-focused research.
 Applicants will be judged and scored according to their expressed and demonstrated commitment to these areas.
 Applicants who provide evidence of this commitment may receive more favorable scores.
 Greater involvement in topic areas applicable to the research proposal (e.g., toxicology, critical care, etc) will also be considered.